-Comeback Coffee Opens In The Pinch On March 29
+Stay A While At Comeback Coffee In The Pinch

-Comeback Coffee is at 358 North Main, next to the former TJ Mulligan’s spot.
-Owners Hayes and Amy McPherson kindly offered to give us all a sneak peek ahead of their March 29 opening.
+Comeback Coffee is at 358 North Main in downtown Memphis, next to the former TJ Mulligan’s spot.
+Owners Hayes and Amy McPherson opened the spot in March 2019, and it’s a beaut.

 The building was built in 1895, and was a private residence for most of its life.
-When the McPhersons (born-and-raised Memphians) purchased it five years ago, it needed plenty of structural work to be livable.
+When the McPhersons (born-and-raised Memphians) purchased it in 2014, it needed plenty of structural work to be livable.
 Both are photographers, and Amy is a graphic designer, so streamlines, clean aesthetics are a priority.

 Their other priority, besides a high quality coffee, of course, is comfort.
 They want people to feel at home working, hanging out, and meeting up with friends and colleagues at Comeback Coffee.
 There’s a sign on the wall that says, “Stay A While”, if you had any doubts.

 They have three taps for nitro coffee, nitro tea, and coffee soda, plus all the usual hot and cold coffee and espresso-based drinks and tea.
-Comeback Coffee will serve Methodical Roasters beans from South Carolina, plus a rotating variety of other beans.
+Comeback Coffee serves Methodical Roasters beans from South Carolina, plus a rotating variety of other beans.